The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 Basic physics dictates that for the “sheeting” effect to work, gravity must be able to pull the water down the glass.
 If the glass is too flat, the water will simply pool and sit there.

 Is the upgrade worth the initial investment?
-Here is exactly how the daily performance compares:
+Here is exactly how the daily performance compares over the lifetime of your extension:

 Cleaning Frequency High (Requires Monthly/Quarterly scrubbing) Low (Twice yearly hose-down or less)